Statement of commitment on human rights and impact assessment

 Kesko’s grocery trade selections have included Fairtrade products since 1999.
 Fairtrade's goal is to ensure a living income for farmers and workers and fair trading conditions.
 Fairtrade’s tools – criteria, independent audits, guaranteed minimum price that protects against global market price fluctuation, the Fairtrade premium and training for farmers and workers – reinforce the livelihood of producers and their opportunities for influencing their working conditions and other factors that concern them.

-• Sustainability policies
+• Sustainability guidelines

-We guide the sourcing of products containing raw materials that have been identified critical from a social and environmental responsibility perspective through our sustainability policies.
+We guide the sourcing of products containing raw materials that have been identified critical from a social and environmental responsibility perspective through our sustainability guidelines.
 Among the initiatives mentioned in the policies, Rainforest Alliance, RSPO and PEFC include requirements regarding living wages or incomes.

 Definition of a living wage and a living income